plule/DEFract/README.markdown

  * Explore 3D fractals (yay!) (even animated one)
  * Edit in real-time the code of the fractals (you save, the fractal is refreshed)
  * Switch between pre-defined views
- * Save screenshot, with the position of the view associated
+ * Save screenshots and all the infos someone need to reproduce your screenshot
- * Record animation
+ * Record animations

 ![Animated menger sponge](https://github.com/PierreLu/DEFract/blob/master/renders/psyche2.gif?raw=true)

 How can I do this?
 ------------------

-First, launch the program (you can either run the .exe, the app, the linux exec or you can install [LÖVE](https://love2d.org/) and run the .love.
+First, launch the program.
+To do this, you can either run the .exe, the .app, the linux exec or you can install [LÖVE](https://love2d.org/) and run the .love.
 Note that it has been tested only on a 32b linux and a 32b windows.
 If you have any trouble, install LÖVE and run the .love.

-Under Linux, you will probably need LÖVE dependancies : devil, luajit, openal, physfs, sdl, libvorbis, mpg123.
+Under Linux, you will probably need LÖVE dependencies : devil, luajit, openal, physfs, sdl, libvorbis, mpg123.

 Then, you might see a black screen, try to move your mouse to find something.